Earth Month 2025 Schedule of Events

 Sustainability is about more than just protecting the planet—it’s about justice.
 How can we create a future where everyone has access to clean air, safe water, and healthy communities?
 What role do we play in shaping policies, systems, and everyday practices that support both people and the environment?

-In honor of Earth Month, join us for a meaningful conversation over dinner as we explore the connections between environmental, social, and economic sustainability.
+In honor of Earth Month, join a meaningful conversation over dinner to explore the connections between environmental, social, and economic sustainability.
 Whether you’re passionate about climate action, community well-being, or just curious to learn more, this is a space to share ideas, hear different perspectives, and consider how we can all contribute to a more just and sustainable world.

 A plant forward dinner will be provided!
 This event is free and open to all WFU community members.